Take a Moment to Catch Your Death

-- Revolution: the heroes and the American Rebel Army decide to make one last stand against Monroe and his army, despite the fact that they are mostly without power and Monroe now has helicopters with big machine guns and rocket launchers.
+- Revolution: In episode 11, the heroes and the American Rebel Army decide to make one last stand against Monroe and his army, despite the fact that they are mostly without power and Monroe now has helicopters with big machine guns and rocket launchers.
 However, Miles manages to get a rocket launcher of his own, with just enough power from a pendant to operate that one weapon.
 As he takes aim at the helicopter carrying the power supply, a rocket explodes too close, causing him to lose his bearings and drop the launcher.
 Charlie and Rachel rush out to see to him, and Danny grabs the rocket launcher and takes out the power supply.
 As it falls to the ground in a fiery inferno, the other one begins a lurching descent to the ground, spraying gunfire in the general direction of the heroes.
 Danny takes four rounds to the chest and dies as quickly as you'd expect from that kind of trauma, right after his heroics saved the whole rebel camp.
 However, it does give his mother the option of retrieving a medical device from his lungs that is somehow still functioning after the blackout.

-- Stargate Atlantis: The death of Dr. Beckett, following a surgery to remove an explosive tumor, and the subsequent pass off to the bomb squad with portable containment chamber... it explodes before they can actually get it inside said containment chamber — right in the middle of radioing in the success no less!
+- Stargate Atlantis: The death of Dr. Beckett, following a surgery to remove an explosive tumor, and the subsequent pass off to the bomb squad with portable containment chamber... it explodes before they can get it inside said containment chamber — right in the middle of radioing in the success no less!

 - The Young Ones: In the final episode, the characters are on a bus which falls off a cliff.
 They survive the crash and comment on how lucky it was, and the bus promptly explodes into flames.
-Whether they actually survive isn't explained.
+Whether they survive isn't explained.

 - In Bayonetta, after fighting one of the bosses, there is a cutscene in which one of the angelic enemies braces itself, expecting to be hit by a runaway streetcar.
 The car stops just before hitting the angel, and you can see the angel sigh in relief— and then the streetcar tips over and crushes it.